apaarshrm39/HackeRank-solutions/README.md

 # HackeRank-solutions
-Solutions for hacker Rank questions in Python
+Solutions for hacker Rank questions in Various languages but mostly in Python. happy coding!!!